mycontroller-org/documentation/content/en/docs/getting-started/install-influxdb.md

   systemctl restart influxdb.service
   ```

-### Create a database for MyController usage in influxDB
+###  (Optional) Create a database for MyController usage in influxDB
+If the database user has admin privilege, database will be created automatically by MyController server.
 ```bash
 root@rpi-171:~# influx
 Connected to http://localhost:8086 version 1.8.5